 Why should I study a Master's?

-Not only does a Master’s open up a whole host of new experiences and connections for you, it’s also a fantastic opportunity to boost your employability and kickstart your career.
+A Master’s opens up a whole host of new knowledge, experiences and connections for you.
+It's also a fantastic opportunity to boost your employability and kickstart your career.

 Using data from the Higher Education Statistics Agency (HESA) and the UK Government, we’ve put together a quick guide to the career prospects, salaries, and benefits of studying your Master’s degree in the UK.